basisjs/articles/en-US/tutorial/part1/index.md

 ## Our first view

-For now our page is a tabula rasa.
+For now our page is blank.
 Let's add some sense into it and output classic "Hello world".

 Let's create a view with a following representaion: